Arapahoe High School (Colorado): Relationship with Arapaho Nation

 On September 17, 1993, the school began a relationship with the Arapaho Nation from the Wind River Indian Reservation in Wyoming.
 The relationship strives to promote awareness and exchange between cultures.

 The original "Arapahoe Warrior" logo was designed by Wilbur Antelope, a Northern Arapaho artist, and the logo has been endorsed by the Arapaho Nation for school activities.

 On December 9, 1994, the school gymnasium was renamed in honor of Arapaho Elder Anthony Sitting Eagle, who was one of the primary tribal elders that principal Ronald Booth met with in establishing the school's relationship with the Arapaho Nation.

 Every other year the school hosts "Arapahoe Day" in which members of the Arapaho Nation travel from the reservation to share in tribal customs with the students.
 On years in which the school does not host Arapaho Nation members, select students visit the Wind River Indian Reservation in Riverton, Wyoming.

 2013 shooting

 On December 13, 2013, a shooting occurred at the school.
 The gunman, an 18-year-old student who was identified as Karl Pierson, entered the school armed with a 12-gauge Stevens Model 320 pump-action shotgun, a machete, three Molotov cocktails, and 125 rounds of ammunition.
 He requested to see the school librarian, who was also the coach of the school debate team.
 The shooter's demotion on the team was a contributing motive to the shooting.
-One student was shot in the head and died eight days later.
-The shooter attempted to start a fire with one of the devices he had carried with him and then shot himself in the head after being confronted by a sheriff deputy working as a school resource officer.
+One student, 17-year-old Claire Davis was shot in the head and died eight days later.
+Pierson attempted to start a fire with one of the devices he had carried with him and then shot himself in the head after being confronted by a sheriff deputy working as a school resource officer.